Marreese Speights: College career

 Speights began his career at the University of Florida in 2006–07, and averaged approximately four points and two rebounds in six minutes per game as a freshman for the national champion Gators.
 He saw few minutes behind big men Al Horford, Joakim Noah, and Chris Richard.

 Speights ended the 2007–08 season averaging 14.5 points, 8.1 rebounds, and 1.4 blocks per game.
 After his sophomore season, he declared himself eligible for the 2008 NBA draft.
 Speights confirmed with Florida coach Billy Donovan on June 12, 2008, that he would not be returning to the Gators.

 Professional career

 Philadelphia 76ers (2008–2012)

 Speights was drafted by the Philadelphia 76ers with the 16th pick of the first round in the 2008 NBA draft.
 He signed with Philadelphia on July 18, 2008.
-In his rookie season, Speights had a field-goal percentage of .502 from the field, playing 79 games, shooting .773 from the free throw line, and notching two starts.
+As a rookie, Speights had a field-goal percentage of .502 from the field, playing 79 games, shooting .773 from the free throw line, and notching two starts.